pzheng460/CSE6122/pa2/README.txt

 2. Open a terminal and navigate to the directory containing the Makefile.
 3. Run 'make' to compile the program.
 4. If you want to clean up the compiled files, run 'make clean'.
-5. Use mpiexec or mpirun followed by the number of processes you want to run and the name of your executable.
+5. Use mpiexec or mpirun followed by the number of processes you want to run and the name of your executable(In default, it is transpose).
 The general syntax is:

    $ mpiexec -np <number of processes> ./transpose <input file> <output file> <algorithm> <matrix size>